Samsung/tizen-docs/docs/application/web/guides/multimedia/metadata.md

 # Metadata

 You can extract metadata information from multimedia files.
+Metadata is the information about multimedia files.

 The main feature of the Metadata API is to extract metadata from a file.
 You can [extract metadata](#extract-metadata) from multimedia files using the `get()` method.